MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/design-effective-cards.md

 Use [`ColumnSet`](https://adaptivecards.io/explorer/ColumnSet.html) to format your card content into a table or grid.
 There are several options for formatting column width.
 These guidelines help you understand when to use each one.

-* "width": "auto" : Sizes each column in the `ColumnSet` to fit whatever app content you include in that column.
+* `"width": "auto"` : Sizes each column in the `ColumnSet` to fit whatever app content you include in that column.
   * **Do**: Use when you have content of varying width and don't need to prioritize a specific column.
   * **Do**: For each `TextBlock`, set `"wrap": true` since text doesn't wrap by default.
   * **Don't**: Set `"width": "auto"` for every column container.
 For example, if you have an input and button side by side, the button might get cut off on some screens.
 Instead, set auto for the column with buttons and other content that must always be visible.

-* "width": "stretch": Sizes columns based on the available `ColumnSet` width.
+* `"width": "stretch"`: Sizes columns based on the available `ColumnSet` width.
 When multiple columns use the "stretch" value, they equally share the available width.
   * **Do**: Use with one column if all your other columns have a static width.
 For example, you have thumbnail images in one column that are all 50 pixels wide.

-* "width": "<number>": Sizes columns using a proportion of the available `ColumnSet` width.
+* `"width": "<number>"`: Sizes columns using a proportion of the available `ColumnSet` width.
 For example, if you set three columns with "width": "1", "width": "4", and "width": "5", the columns take up 10, 40, and 50 percent of the available width.

-* "width": "<number>px": Sizes columns to a specific pixel width.
+* `"width": "<number>px"`: Sizes columns to a specific pixel width.
 This approach is useful when creating tables.
   * **Do**: Use when the width of what you're displaying doesn't need to change (for example, numbers and percentages).
   * **Don't**: Accidentally exceed the width of what the card can display.
 Remember, available screen width depends on the device.
 Teams mobile also doesn't support horizontal scrolling like Teams desktop.